-If you have questions or concerns about your academic success, you can email gradsuccess@ship.edu.
-A dedicated staff member will answer your questions and help connect you with the resources you need to succeed.
+If you have questions or concerns about your academic success, contact Dr. Jennifer Haughie (jahaughie@ship.edu) who can answer your questions and help connect you with the resources you need to succeed.
+You may also send general questions to gradsuccess@ship.edu.